The Dogg: Producer role

 Besides being a musician The Dogg is also an active music producer.
 He has produced hits for several famous Namibian artists.
 He started producing music in 2005 under the guidance of his mentor Elvo.
-He has so far shared production credits with Elvo, DJ Kboz and Christian Poloni.
+He has so far shared production credits with Elvo, DJ Kboz, and Christian Poloni.
 He has produced and served as executive producer on all albums released under Mshasho Records.
-Additionally he has produced hits for non-Mshasho artists, including Sunny Boy, Qonja, Kamasutra, Faizel MC and Kavax.
+Additionally, he has produced hits for non-Mshasho artists, including Sunny Boy, Qonja, Kamasutra, Faizel MC, and Kavax.
 The Dogg served as the main producer on all of his solo albums since the 2006 release Introducing TeeDee.

 "I've tried a few different things, like mixing some house and rave beats with traditional kwaito beats.
-I'm working on establishing my own unique blend of music," says The Dogg in an interview with Mtc.com, in October 2007.
-Through his production career he has collaborated with Elvo and DJ Kboz, the only two producers to have shared production credit with The Dogg.
+I'm working on establishing my unique blend of music," says The Dogg in an interview with Mtc.com, in October 2007.
+Throughout his production career, he has collaborated with Elvo and DJ Kboz, the only two producers to have shared production credit with The Dogg.